 - A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook.

 - B. Include the following information in the Cake Decorating e-Record of the three required cakes, plus the exhibit cake (TOTAL of 4).
-(At least 2 of the 4 cakes must be real and the exhibit cake must have a lily nail flower on them):
+At least 2 of the 4 cakes must be real and 3 of the cakes (one of which must be the exhibit cake) must have a lily nail flower on them.

 - 1. occasion for use

 - 2. size or shape

 - 3. cake or cake form (at least 2 real cakes)

 - 4. techniques used

 - 5. tips used and where

 - 6. cost to buy similar cake

 - 7. any problems you had

 - C. Include photos or drawings of the four required cakes in addition to photos of you working on your project in the record photo page.

-- D. One decorated two-layered 8", 9", 10" cake or cake form using an example of string work and a flower made on a lily flower nail and a side trim.
-Texturing is optional.
+- D. One decorated two-layered 8", 9", 10" cake or cake form using a flower made on a lily flower nail and a side trim.

-- E. String work (cornelli, sota or applique lace, etc.) required.
-Writing is not string work.
+- E. Spatula painting, brush embroidery and texturing.

 - F. Bottom base border is required.